 - Add 1 pound of bulk sweet Italian sausage.

-- Use a fork or a potato masher to break up the sausage into small pieces.
+- Use a fork or a potato masher to break the sausage into small pieces.
 Cook for approximately 8-10 minutes until no longer pink and lightly browned.

 - With a slotted spoon, transfer the cooked sausage to a large shallow bowl to cool down.
 Leave the sausage fat in the pan.